sraja13/resale-ticket-bot/README.md

 - Scrapes resale ticket prices from Ticketmaster using Selenium WebDriver.
 - Sends email notifications if ticket prices go below your target price.
 - Runs periodically (looped script).
+- Note: This is programmed for Lollapalooza Verified Resale Tickets

 ## ⚙️ Setup Instructions